Shulem B. Association Limited

 Overview

-Founded in 1962 and formerly known as Shulem Berger Association until 1995, SHULEM B. ASSOCIATION LIMITED is one of the UK's most substantial Jewish educational grant-making trusts with assets exceeding £75 million.
-The charity is structured as a private company limited by guarantee and operates exclusively to support Jewish religious organizations, with particular emphasis on institutions providing education in accordance with traditional Orthodox Judaism.
+Founded in 1962 and formerly known as Shulem Berger Association, SHULEM B. ASSOCIATION LIMITED is a substantial Jewish educational grant-making trust.
+The charity is structured as a private company limited by guarantee (Company Number 00711513) and operates exclusively to support Jewish religious organisations, with particular emphasis on institutions providing education in accordance with traditional Orthodox Judaism.
 The charity also extends support to poverty relief within the Jewish community throughout the world.

-With an annual income of over £5 million derived primarily from investment returns, the charity distributed approximately £3.58 million in charitable activities during its most recent reporting year (ending September 30, 2024).
-The organization maintains a robust financial position with significant long-term investment holdings while operating through a small board of four trustees who receive no remuneration for their service.
+With an annual income derived primarily from investment returns, the charity distributed approximately £10 million in its most recent publicly available reporting year (ending September 2023).
+The organisation maintains a robust financial position with significant investment holdings while operating through a small board of three trustees who receive no remuneration for their service.
 All grant-making decisions are made at the trustees' discretion, reflecting the charity's status as a private trust rather than an open grant-making foundation.

 Funding Priorities